2022 Triumph Hurdle Ante-Post Preview – Stand And Salute The Knight At 25/1

 2022 Triumph Hurdle Ante-Post Preview

-Our expert has delved through the current state of play in the Triumph Hurdle betting market, identifying a selection available at odds of 25/1!
-Check out their thoughts below, and why not also check out our Gold Cup ante-post article
+Our expert has delved through the current state of play in the Triumph Hurdle betting market, identifying a selection available at odds of 25/1 with Betfred Check out their thoughts below, and why not also check out our Gold Cup ante-post article

 Triumph Hurdle (Friday 18th March 2022)